gilbertchen/duplicacy/DESIGN.md

 }
 ```

-When Duplicacy splits a file in chunks, if the end of a file is reached and yet the boundary marker for terminating a chunk
+When Duplicacy splits a file in chunks using the variable-size chunking algorithm, if the end of a file is reached and yet the boundary marker for terminating a chunk
 hasn't been found, the next file, if there is one, will be read in and the chunking algorithm continues.
 It is as if all
-files were packed into a big zip file which is then split into chunks.
+files were packed into a big tar file which is then split into chunks.

 The *content* field of a file indicates the indexes of starting and ending chunks and the corresponding offsets.
 For
 instance, *fiel1* starts at chunk 0 offset 0 while ends at chunk 2 offset 6108, immediately followed by *file2*.